How many times have you spent money on something and later wish you hadn't? We have all been there but we should always try and be careful.

 Reading up on the ins and outs of financing will help you better understand and manage your money.
 If you are visiting your local bank or setting up a new bank account, why not take home some brochures and leaflets to read what they provide for customers?

 Of course, the internet has a wide array of information available to let you do your own online research into all things finance.
+If you are a Foresters member, you could also use Lifelong Learning to help you achieve these personal goals.

 Try to get into the habit of reading your bank statements, as this can be a great way to stay in control of your spending.
 Above all, you should regularly check your statement in case you find any suspicious transactions which could be fraudulent.